Alendorff/yet-another-code-challenge/js-frage.md

- Das sind es6 Template Strings.
-Wie muß `x` aussehen, damit so was zu stande kommt?
+This is a es6 template string.
+How should `x` be looking, so this is the result?

    `${x}` != '' + x  // true
    `${x}` !== '' + x // true